microsoft/Validate-DCB/README.md

 ## Interpreting Test Results

+Validate-DCB may not work with other languagues.
+In this case, use the test as guidance on how to verify your configuration.

 ### How Test Output is Constructed
 Tests are constructed hierarchically. ****Describing**** blocks contain one or more Context blocks. ****Context**** blocks contain one or more tests.
 This is Pester terminology outside the scope of this documentation.
 [Pester](https://github.com/pester/Pester/wiki/Pester) is a PowerShell-based unit testing framework included inbox with Windows 10, Server 2016 and Server 2019.